caleb-bugg/website/content/home/about.md

   year = 2013

 +++
 # About me
+I am a fourth-year PhD student in Industrial Engineering & Operations Research at UC Berkeley.
+My advisor is Professor [Dorit S. Hochbaum](www.ieor.berkeley.edu/~hochbaum/).
+Currently, my main interest is designing algorithms for discrete decision-making, particularly in transportation.
+Other research interests are dynamic optimization problems and the synthesis of optimization and machine learning.

+I have previously worked as a data scientist intern for [Uber](https://uber.com), the airline [KLM](https://klm.com), and the data analytics consultant [MIcompany](http://micompany.nl/).

 {{% staticref "files/cv.pdf" "newtab" %}}**Download my CV**{{% /staticref %}} (Updated March 13, 2018)